ccarabine/payrollapp/docs/known_issues.md

 ___
 - **Issue:**

-    *The result of the employees pension contribution was incorrect as it was calculating only the basic pay  * pension % when it needs to be based on basic plus holiday pay * pension %*
+    *The result of the employee's pension contribution was incorrect as it was calculating only the basic pay  * pension % when it needs to be based on basic plus holiday pay * pension %*

 - **Corrective Action:**